0xPolygonMiden/miden-base/docs/src/architecture.md

 # Architecture
-This document decribes the concept of how the participants of the network interact with each other in Polygon Miden.
+The Miden Architecture document describes the concept of how the participants of the network interact with each other in Polygon Miden.
 The architecture reflects our design goal of **building an Ethereum-scaling solution that extends its feature set**.
-Miden enables developers to build faster, safer and more private decentralized applications.
+Miden enables developers to build faster, safer, and more private decentralized applications.
 Rollups allow the creation of new design spaces while retaining the collateral economic security of Ethereum.
-This is where we are innovating while the base layer provides stability and keeps evolving slowly.
+This is where we innovate while the base layer provides stability and keeps evolving slowly.

 The [**Actor Model**](https://en.wikipedia.org/wiki/Actor_model) is our inspiration for achieving concurrent, local state changes in distributed systems like a blockchain.
 In the Actor Model, actors play the role of little state machines, meaning each actor is responsible for their own state.
 Actors have inboxes to send and receive messages to communicate with other actors.
 Messages can be read asynchronously.